-The history of soils in North Dakota is sad because of major topsoil losses that have contributed to degradation of soil for use in growing crops and the increased use of fertilizer supplements to sustain agricultural production.
-However, it also is a story of hope, with many examples of top soil restoration through persistent management of no-till cropping systems.
+Major topsoil losses in North Dakota have contributed to degradation of soil for use in growing crops and the increased use of fertilizer supplements to sustain agricultural production.
+However, there are many examples of topsoil restoration through persistent management of no-till cropping systems, diverse crop rotations and other soil health improvement practices.